 • Provide the tenant with all mandatory disclosures prior to the tenant moving in.

-An Overview of the Landlord-Tenant Laws in California
+An Overview of California Landlord-Tenant Laws

-The following is an overview the local laws that every landlord must follow to rent out their property:
+The following is an overview the local landlord-tenant laws that every landlord must follow to rent out their property:

 1. Tenant Privacy & California Landlord Right to Enter the Dwelling